What is the Holden mine site remediation?

 Will the Village look changed after the cleanup is finished?

 The Village will look fresh, but it will not really change.
 The Village is required to abide by federal regulations governing historical sites.
-Holden, which operates under a special use permit from the U.S. Forest Service must retain the original, industrial look of its mining era.
+Holden, which operates under a special use permit from the U.S. Forest Service, must retain the original, industrial look of its mining era.
 The surrounding areas—specifically, across Railroad Creek—will look quite different.
 The mill structure has been removed, the tailings are graded and being capped.
-Many trees will be planted in 2017 and some new structures are being erected.
+Thousands of trrees were planted and structures were erected in 2017 and 2018.